Gay rights activists stage first Montenegro march

 In a survey by several local researchers last year, 71 percent of Montenegrins said they thought homosexuality was an illness and 80 percent said it should be kept private.

-"Everything that exists in the world was created in order... to be fruitful," Radovic wrote in a four-page letter to the organizers which was later published in local media.
+"Everything that exists in the world was created in order... to be fruitful," Radovic wrote in a four-page letter to the organisers which was later published in local media.

 "A tree that is not fruitful is cut down and thrown into the fire."